 3- Josh Naylor is just one or two years away

 Acquired in the 2016 trade for Andrew Cashner, Naylor was a 2015 first-round pick (twelfth overall) by the Miami Marlins.
 He currently the Padres’ number ten prospect, according to MLB.com.

 “Naylor’s calling card is his plus-plus raw power from the left side of the plate, but it’s his natural feel for hitting that has stood out more early in his career.
 The Ontario native makes hard contact to all fields thanks to his plus bat speed and excellent hand-eye coordination, and he also keeps the barrel in the zone longer than most young sluggers.”

 As an aside, signing Hosmer pushes Wil Myers into left field, which pushes Jose Pirela, one of their biggest offensive surprises of 2017, out of a job.
-Pirela entered 2017 barely on manager Andy Green’s radar screen, but when given the chance, he thrived, batting .288 with 10 home runs and 25 doubles with an .837 OPS in 312 at-bats (83 games).
-Do they really want to do that after Pirela made such an impact, and to boot is quite a bit cheaper than Hosmer would be?
+Pirela entered 2017 barely on manager Andy Green’s radar screen, but when given the chance, he thrived, batting .288 with ten home runs and 25 doubles with a .837 OPS in 312 at-bats (83 games).
+Do they really want to do that after Pirela made such an impact, and to boot, is quite a bit cheaper than Hosmer would be?

 4- It makes no financial sense

-Unlike the deep-pocket Dodgers, the San Diego Padres cannot afford to splurge on a high-priced free agent, unless it is the right one.
-Given their limited resources, they have to be extra careful on whom they should spend a lot of money.
-They have far smaller margin of error than their competitors.
+Unlike the deep-pocket Dodgers, the San Diego Padres cannot afford to splurge on a high-priced free agent unless it is the right one.
+Given their limited resources, they have to be extra careful on whom they should spend a lot of money on.
+They have a far smaller margin of error than their competitors.

 Remember also that the Padres are still on the docket to pay their former players the following in 2018: